EOxServer/eoxserver/docs/sphinx/en/users/operators.rst

 Range Types
 ~~~~~~~~~~~

-Every coverage has a ramge type that describes the structure of the data.
+Every coverage has a range type describing the structure of the data.
 Each range type has a given data type whereas the following data types are
 supported: